 Houses are $3,950 per semester per resident regardless of size.
 Houses are considered "campus housing" and are billed to the student account, and any applicable financial aid is applied.

 A Resident Director is assigned to management of the campus houses.
 The RD and the RAs will oversee check-in/check-out, room checks, work orders, and policy compliance.
 House residents will attend all mandatory meetings called by the RD.

 Period of Occupancy

 Assignments made for the fall semester are good for the academic year (fall and spring).
 Residents can make a change in their housing assignment at mid-year.

-Current residents are allowed to pull in their preferred roommate(s) when a vacancy occurs but that person must meet the criteria.
+Current residents are allowed to request a preferred roommate(s) when a vacancy occurs but that person must meet the criteria.
 The requested roommate needs to be someone who is accepted by all of the residents of the house and verification of this will be required.
 The new roommate must complete a Campus House Application and must meet the eligibility requirements as stated.
-The Residence Life Office can turn down the occupants requested roommate if that person does not meet the eligibility criteria.
+The Residence Life Office can turn down the occupant's requested roommate if that person does not meet the eligibility criteria.

-House residents are expected to either pull in or accept new roommates in order to maximize the use of bed space within the house.
+House residents are expected to either pull in or accept new roommates to maximize the use of bed space within the house.